 |Browser extensions||Chrome, Firefox, Edge||-|

-From the table above, it’s easy to tell that PureVPN holds the edge in three out of four categories.
+From the table above, it's easy to tell that PureVPN holds the edge in three out of four categories.
 It adds Linux and Kodi apps, plus a selection of browser extensions.
-When it comes to simultaneous connections, both providers break even.
+When it comes to simultaneous connections, however, IPVanish has a slightly better deal.

-IPVanish loses in the manual configuration area as well.
+On the other hand, IPVanish loses in the manual configuration area.
 It supports routers, firewalls, and NAS.
 In the meantime, PureVPN adds QNAP, Synology, OpenELEC, Raspberry Pi, and Chromebook.
 While all these platforms are not that popular, being able to pair them with your VPN is still an advantage.

 IPVanish doesn't have a Linux app, so I won't go into much detail as having a client is way better than not having one.
 PureVPN's version doesn't have a GUI and supports OpenVPN (UDP & TCP) protocol.
 On the other hand, you can manually configure IPVanish for Linux – it works with Ubuntu, Fedora, Kali Linux, and others.

 I liked that both providers have similar Windows and Mac apps, both style-wise and feature-wise.
 IPVanish's kill switch for Windows has an extra option to block LAN traffic, and the tunneling protocols don't include SSTP and PPTP.
 Of these two, only SSTP is worth your attention.

 PureVPN's Mac client doesn't show server ping and gives you IKEv2, L2TP/IPSec, and PPTP.
 Since the last two protocols are outdated, you are actually left with one choice.

 PureVPN mobile apps are rather minimal when compared to its competitor.
 However, they still manage to pack quite a few features for both the Android and iOS iterations.
 You'll get split tunneling, different server modes, and theme selection.

 The main difference is available protocols.
 The Android client gives you IPSec and IKEv2, while the iOS users get OpenVPN TCP, OpenVPN UDP, and IKEv2.
 One strange thing from the UX standpoint is using the red color for Connected status.